JanHerca/urantiapedia/output/wikijs/en/article/Moustapha_NDiaye/dynamic_and_living_peace.md

 The philosophical problems and spiritual errors arising from the Lucifer Rebellion compounded the social problems related to the failures of the Planetary Prince and Adamic bestowals.

-The Lucifer declaration that the personality of the Universal Father does not exist and is a myth invented by the Sons of Paradise [[UB 53:3](/en/The_Urantia_Book/53#p3)], has left very deep traces and remains tangible even now in the 21<sup>st</sup> century.
+The Lucifer declaration that the personality of the Universal Father does not exist and is a myth invented by the Sons of Paradise <a id="a105_131"></a>[[UB 53:3](/en/The_Urantia_Book/53#p3)], has left very deep traces and remains tangible even now in the 21<sup>st</sup> century.
 Among other things, this proclamation resulted in the diminution of living faith (especially adoration and prayer) and the perpetuation of the ancestral fears that effectively negate the ultimate goal of destiny.
 How can we worship a Father who does not exist?
 How can we pray to a son of a fictitious Father?
 All that remains is a science and religion largely disconnected from its life-giving roots.

 The proclamation of the “equality of mind” and “the brotherhood of intelligence,” not to mention the contradiction of Caligastia’s designation of Lucifer as the “God of Liberty”, added to the diminution of the spirit and worked to separate mankind from anything other than a merely intellectual dimension devoid of any prospect for spiritual achievement.
 The influences of Lucifer have trapped us in fruitless tautologies that, despite the notable efforts of the prophets and other spiritual educators, led to the absence of spiritual awareness and dealt a great blow to our worldview.
 However, as we shall see in more detail, these philosophical problems and spiritual errors did not erase the concept of the Fatherhood of God or the Brotherhood of Man from human consciousness.